Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: The Necessity of Bayesian RL for Reflective Exploration

-Optimal adaptive policies naturally induce exploratory reflection behaviors, which provide additional contextual information even if the state remains identical.
-While reflective actions may be suboptimal relative to the (unknown) ground-truth MDP, the gathered context, especially the rewards, reduces the MDP's uncertainty.
-This enables future policies to leverage the updated belief to act more optimally.
+\begin{theorem}[Bayesian RL Admits Adaptive Optimal Policy] For the Bayesian RL objective in \eqref{eq_org_obj} associated with any $(\mathcal{D}, p(\mathcal{M}))$, there exists an optimal policy $\pi^*$ that is uncertainty-adaptive. \end{theorem} The above result shows that optimizing the Bayesian RL objective in \eqref{eq_org_obj} attains an uncertainty-adaptive policy and thus naturally induces reflective exploration.
+While reflective actions may be suboptimal relative to the (unknown) ground-truth MDP, the gathered context, especially rewards, reduces the MDP uncertainty.
+Future policies can thus leverage the updated belief to act optimally.

-\begin{AIbox}{\text{Comparison Between Markovian RL and Bayes-Adaptive RL}} Markovian RL depends on the current state, not history contexts, for decision-making.
-Exploration only happens during training with trial-and-error to discover return-maximizing action sequences, which are fully exploited as the optimal deterministic policy.
-In contrast, Bayes-Adaptive RL balances reward maximization with epistemic exploration throughout both training and testing, enabling meaningful test-time scaling with improved efficiency. \end{AIbox}